Disciplinary Procedure for Employees

 Being disciplined and appearing before your employer at a disciplinary hearing can be unpleasant and nerve-wracking, and is something that can seem incredibly daunting.

-Our employment solicitors have the expertise to advise and walk you through the processes, so that you feel prepared and confident to present your case and negotiations to your employer.
-We will advise you on dealing effectively with any disciplinary action you may face, and can assist with representations you wish to make, as well as any appeal process.
+Our employment solicitors have the expertise to advise and walk you through the disciplinary processes.
+We will ensure that you feel prepared and confident to present your case and negotiations to your employer.
+Our disciplinary procedure solicitors will advise you on dealing effectively with any disciplinary action you may face, and can assist with representations you wish to make, as well as any appeal process.

 When an employer disciplines an employee they are legally required to follow established disciplinary procedures.
 If they do not follow certain processes then the process may be unfair and you may have a right to bring a claim against them.
 We can explore this with you and give you guidance in all disciplinary matters.